Event

 On September 20, 2024, to launch QWArS II (Qualifying Workforce on Antimicrobial Resistance Surveillance), the Mérieux Foundation held a one-day orientation workshop in Phnom Penh, Cambodia, to welcome new candidates and introduce them to the training program and its goals.

-Group photo of participants at the official program launch
+Participants at the official program launch

 The orientation was opened with the esteemed presence of Dr. Sokunna SAU, Deputy Director of the Department of Hospital Services (DHS) at the Ministry of Health (MoH), Dr. San SORN, Deputy Director General of the General Directorate of Animal Health and Production (GDAHP) at the Ministry of Agriculture, Forestry and Fisheries (MAFF), and Dr. Chanthe THOR, Country Representative for The Mérieux Foundation.
 This workshop is an important milestone in the QWArS training program, fostering collaboration among stakeholders and strengthening the capacity of healthcare professionals in the fight against antimicrobial resistance (AMR).